 James Lind: A Treatise of the Scurvy in Three Parts.
-Containing an inquiry into the Nature, Causes and Cure of that Disease, together with a Critical and Chronological View of what has been published on the subject.
+James Lind: A Treatise of the Scurvy in Three Parts.
+Containing an inquiry into the Nature, Causes and Cure of that Disease, together with a Critical and Chronological View of what has been together with a Critical and Chronological View of what has been published on the subject.
 A. Millar, London, 1753.

 On the 20th May, 1747, I took twelve patients in the scurvy on board the Salisbury at sea.
 Their cases were as similar as I could have them.
 They all in general had putrid gums, the spots and lassitude, with weakness of their knees.
-They lay together in one place, being a proper apartment for the sick in the fore-hold; and had one diet in common to all, viz., water gruel sweetened with sugar in the morning; fresh mutton broth often times for dinner; at other times puddings, boiled biscuit with sugar ect.; and for supper barley, raisins, rice and currants, sago and wine, or the like.
+They lay together in one place, being a proper aparttheir knees.
+They lay together in one diet in common to all, viz, water and for the sick in the fore-hold; and had one diet in common to all, viz, water for dinner; at other times puddings, boiled biscuit with sugar ect.; and for supper barley, raisins, rice and currants, sago and wine, or the like.
 Two of these were ordered each, a quart of cyder a day.
-Two others took twenty five gutts of elixir vitriol three times a day upon an empty stomach, using a gargle strongly acidulated with it for their mouths.
-Two others took two spoonfuls of vinegar three times a day upon an empty stomach, having their gruels and their other food well acidulated with it, as also the gargle for the mouth.
-Two of the worst patients, with the tendons in the ham rigid (a symptom none the rest had) were put under, a course of sea water.
-Of this they drank half a pint every day and sometimes more or less as it operated by way of gentle physic.
-Two others had each, two oranges and one lemon given them every day.
-These they eat with greediness at different times upon an empty stomach.
-They continued but six days under, this course, having consumed the quantity that could be spared.
-The two remaining patients took the bigness of a nutmeg three times a day of an electuray recommended by an hospital surgeon made of garlic, mustard seed, rad. raphan., balsam of Peru and gum myrrh, using for common drink narley water well acidulated with tamarinds, by a decotion of wich, with the addition of cremor tartar, they were gently purged three or four times during the course.
+Two others took twenty five gutts of elixir vitriol three times a day upon an empty stomach, using a five gutts of elixir vitriol three times a day upon an empty stomach, using their gruels and their other food well acidulated with it, as also the gargle for the mouth.
+The consequence was that the most sudden and visible good effects were perceived from the use of the oranges and lemons; one of those who had taken

-The consequence was that the most sudden and visible good effects were perceived from the use of the oranges and lemons; one of those who had taken them being at the end of six days fit four duty.
-The spots were not indeed at that time quite off his body, nor his gums sound; but without any other medicine than a gargarism or, elixir of vitriol he became quite healthy before we came into Plymouth, which was on the 16th June.
-The other was the best recovered of any in his condition, and being now deemed pretty well was appointed nurse to the rest of the sick...

-As I shall have occasion elsewhere to take notice of the effects of other medicines in this disease, I shall here only observe that the result of all my experiments was that oranges and lemons were the most effectual remedies for this distemper at sea.
+The consequence was the oranges and lemons; one of those who num unter perceived from the use of the oranges and lemons; one of those who num unter them being at the end of six days fit four duty.
+The spots were not indeed at that time quite off his body, nor his gums sound; but without any other medicine time a gargarism or, elixir of vitriol he became quite healthy before we came than a gargarism or, elixir of vitriol he became quite healthy before we can than a gargarism or, elixir of vitriol he became quite healthy before we can than a gargarism or, elixir of vitriol he became quite healthy before we can that the plymouth, which was on the 16th June.
+The other was the best recovered of any in his condition, and being now deemed pretty well was appointed nurse to any in his condition, and being now deemed pretty of the effects of other mediany in his condition, and being now use not prove the rest of the sick...
+As I shall have occasion elsewhere to take notice of the effects of other medicines in this disease, I shall here only observe that the result of all my experiments was that oranges and lemons were the most effectual remeall my experiments at sea.
 I am apt to think oranges preferable to lemons...